IAmFrench/terraform-aws-billing-export/examples/focus-v1.2-billing-export-with-s3-bucket/README.md

-# FOCUS v1.0-preview billing export without S3 bucket
+# FOCUS v1.2 billing export with S3 bucket

-This example will create a AWS FOCUS billing export to an existing S3 bucket.
+This example will create a AWS FOCUS billing export and the corresponding S3 bucket.

 <!-- BEGIN_TF_DOCS -->
 ## Requirements